What is Gift Aid for College? How Does it Differ From Self-Help Aid For College?

 #2.
 Financial Responsibility

 With gift aid, the financial responsibility lies with the scholarship or grant provider.
-They fund the assistance, and students are not obligated to pay back the awarded amount.
+They fund the assistance, and students are not obligated to repay the awarded amount.

 #3.
 Application Process

-Gift aid, such as scholarships and grants, typically requires students to search for opportunities and submit applications actively.
+Gift aid, such as scholarships and grants, typically requires students to actively search for opportunities and submit applications.
 The application process may involve meeting eligibility criteria, providing supporting documents, and sometimes writing essays or personal statements.

 The application process for self-help aid varies.
 Student loans require completing a loan application, submitting the Free Application for Federal Student Aid (FAFSA), and sometimes a credit check.